NaturalHistoryMuseum/splitgill/docs/fundamentals/elasticsearch_model.md

 #### Parsing rules

-- If the value is a `str` and can be parsed successfully by one of the date formats specified in the parsing options, `^d` will be populated with the timestamp in milliseconds since the UNIX epoch.
+- If the value is a `str` and can be parsed successfully by one of the date formats specified in the parsing options, `_d` will be populated with the timestamp in milliseconds since the UNIX epoch.
-  If the result of parsing the string to a `datetime` gives us back a naive datetime, we replace the timezone with UTC to ensure stability between regenerations of the parsed value (if the `datetime` was treated as naive, we'd end up with a different `^d` value depending on whether the data was indexed in summer or not due to daylight savings time, for example.
+  If the result of parsing the string to a `datetime` gives us back a naive datetime, we replace the timezone with UTC to ensure stability between regenerations of the parsed value (if the `datetime` was treated as naive, we'd end up with a different `_d` value depending on whether the data was indexed in summer or not due to daylight savings time, for example.
   The `str` is parsed using `datetime.strptime` and only the first date format that